ronniedege/superpy/README.md

 - `--end` | The mandatory end date of the report as YYYY-MM-DD.
 Must be greater then or equal to the start date
 - `--export` | Optional argument to export the report data to a csv file

-The generated report gives an overview in two perpectives:
+The generated report gives an overview in two perspectives:

 1. Profit based on total revenue minus the total costs over the given time frame
 2. Profit based on the sold items only, per product